-I’ve said it before and I’ll say it again.
-Do a 10 minute tidy each night before bed to set up your next day for success.
-Plug in cell phones, check and update your calendar, tidy surfaces, make lunches or whatever it is that needs to be done in order to start the following day on the right foot.
+I’ve said it before, and I’ll say it again.
+Do a 10-minute tidy each night before bed to set up your next day for success.
+Plug in cell phones, check and update your calendar, tidy surfaces, make lunches, or whatever needs to be done to start the following day on the right foot.
 It makes a world of difference!

 10. Check your attitude.

 Finally, stop beating yourself up!
 Coming down hard on yourself does nothing except make you miserable.
 Tomorrow is another day.
 Celebrate every accomplishment no matter how small.